Updated: Jan 25

 Fourth year political science major Sophie Ganion affirms ISLA 340 as a creative respite from the monotony of Zoom university.
-As a student who"thrives off the social environment of being in a physical classroom," Ganion found it a bit more intimidating to ask a small question in front of the whole class.
-Many times she found herself wishing she could be back in the physical classroom again, but said she still had a great experience taking Barros' course online.
+Ganion describes herself as a student who"thrives off the social environment of being in a physical classroom," so the format of Zoom classes was in no way ideal.
+Many times she found herself wishing she could be back in the physical classroom again, but said Barros did a great job of keeping the class engaged despite the obstacles.

 "For a political science major who is used to writing in a very structured and condensed way, writing screenplays based off of vague prompts gave me an opportunity to tap into my creative side, let my mind wander, and just write freely," Ganion said.

 Ganion co-created her film "I Skate On the Side" with friend Daisy Kuenstler.
 The short documentary is about breaking the stereotypes of skateboarders as bums and stoners and how they should not be defined by their hobby | Video courtesy of Sophie Ganion

 "Honestly, I had such an amazing experience taking ISLA 340 online," Ganion said.
 "Out of all my online classes, I thought ISLA 340 felt like the most "normal" class.
 The discussion was always lively between my peers and I, Professor Barros was extremely organized, yet allowed for a completely judgement-free creative space."